Legal arrangements for incapacity

 Agency arrangements for social welfare payments

-The Department of Social Protection has the power under social welfare legislation to make payments to a third party acting on behalf of a social welfare recipient.
+The Department of Employment Affairs and Social Protection (DEASP) has the power under social welfare legislation to make payments to a third party acting on behalf of a social welfare recipient.
 The legal status of a social welfare agency relationship is different from the general agency relationship in that the social welfare agency may be put in place or may continue in operation if you become mentally incapable.

 If an agent is appointed to collect the money, it is still your money and there is a legal duty on the agent to use it on your behalf and for your benefit.
-The Department of Social Protection may end the agency arrangement at any time where it has reason to believe that the arrangement is not working satisfactorily.
+The DEASP may end the agency arrangement at any time where it has reason to believe that the arrangement is not working satisfactorily.

 There are 3 different types of social welfare agency arrangements.